TimeleapLabs/tep-examples/tep-1-plugins/simple/client/README.md

 # TEP1: Simple Client

-This is a simple client implemented using the lowlevel Unchained API to call the functions in TEP1: Simple Plugin example.
+This is a simple client implemented using the Timeleap API to call the functions in TEP1: Simple Plugin example.

 ## How to run?